-The officer for accreditation for Medical EngineeringYour accreditation representative then discusses the possible accreditation with the person responsible for the FAU modules.
-If the lecturers give their consent, the results will be transferred to the Examinations Office and listed in CampoMein Campus, where foreign grades and non-ECTS credits are transferred into the German system.
-By accrediting a subject from abroad for a concreteertain Medical Engineering module at FAUelass, you will receive as many ECTS credits as the corresponding module indicated in the Medical Engineering study plan.
-If accredited as a "placeholder" ting-for a the-module group (e.g., "Flexible Budget"), the credits will betransferred exactly into the ECTS system.
+The officer for accreditation for Medical Engineering then discusses the possible accreditation with the person responsible for the FAU modules.
+If the lecturers give their consent, the results will be transferred to the Examinations Office and listed in Campo; foreign grades and non-ECTS credits are transferred into the German system.
+By accrediting a subject from abroad for a concrete Medical Engineering module at FAU, you will receive as many ECTS credits as the corresponding module indicated in the Medical Engineering study plan.
+If accredited as a "placeholder" for a module group (e.g., "Flexible Budget"), the credits will be transferred exactly into the ECTS system.
 Transferred foreign grades do not necessarily correspond with the German grading levels, so 2.1 will be accredited as 2.1 and not be rounded to 2.0 or 2.3, for example.
+You can issue your request for accreditation during the entire time of your studies; your achievements will stay valid, no matter when they were rendered.
+You also have the option to accredit unused achievements from a previous or interrupted degree or a stay abroad during your bachelor's to the Free Choice Uni module.
+Accrediting an achievement in your master's that has already been used in your bachelor's degree, however, is generally not possible.
+Important!